-As an NDIS support provider, the team at Nextt pride themselves on helping empower people with disability.
+As a specialist in local area coordination NDIS support, the team at Nextt pride themselves on helping empower people with disability.
 One of the things we love most about our jobs is seeing our participants grow and transform their lives.
 Here are three ways our programs have helped participants thrive, according to our NDIS local area coordinators.

 1. Living independent lives

-One of the key objectives of all our Nextt programs is to help participants lead independent lives.
+One of the key objectives of all our local area coordination NDIS programs is to help participants lead independent lives.
 With her adult daughters having flown the nest, 48-year-old Sandra Cooper lives alone in Merryland, New South Wales.
 When her eyesight began rapidly deteriorating due to a genetic eye condition known as Aniridia – which eventually rendered her completely blind in her right eye – she knew she needed some help.

 With her loss of vision, completing simple tasks around the home and in the local community became quite difficult, so she enlisted the help of Nextt.
 Through Nextt and our NDIS local area coordinators, Sandra receives support coordination and direct support services including community access and domestic assistance, as well accessing home modifications through the NDIS and Housing Commission so she can cook her own meals independently.